-- Children are at the centre of Person Centred Planning Meetings.
-They feed in heavily to the process, sharing their opinions and ideas at every step. - Children at SEND Support who are unlikely to need a full Additional Needs Plan (ANP) in the near future work with a trusted adult to share ideas about their aspirations, their strengths, their challenges and what they feel has helped them and can help them further in the future.
+- Children at SEND Support who are unlikely to need a full Additional Needs Plan (ANP) in the near future work with a trusted adult to share ideas about their aspirations, their strengths, their challenges and what they feel has helped them and can help them further in the future.
 This is collated into an Assess, Plan, Do, Review sheet that is updated at meetings with parents and carers.
-This is then shared with adults working in class, visiting supply teachers and, where relevant to social or emotional issues, staff working at play and lunch times or in the wider school. - Children at SEND Support who have an ANP work with a trusted adult to record their thoughts and feelings, opinions and ideas to feed into the Plan.
+This is then shared with adults working in class, visiting supply teachers and, where relevant (for example social or emotional issues or vision or hearing impaired) staff working at play and lunch times or in the wider school. - Children at SEND Support who have an ANP work with a trusted adult to record their thoughts and feelings, opinions and ideas to feed into the Plan.
 They have the opportunity to talk about what they feel helps them, any challenges and what may add to these.
 They also have the opportunity to share their aspirations for the future, both in the long term and more visible future, but more detail is also gathered to give us a fuller picture of children at this level.